 By Stella Koukounis

-For more information on the legal framework governing DAC6 rules and relevant obligations feel free to speak to Stella Koukounis at [email protected]
+For more information on how the Sustainability Disclosure Regulation may affect your obligations to disclose as a financial markets stakeholder or shareholder feel free to speak to Klelia Karageorgiadou and Stella Koukounis at [email protected]